TomokiMiyauci/unitest/dummy/README.md

-# fake
+# dummy

-fake provides fake object.
-The fake object is the only specially processed object in the `equal` function.
+dummy provides dummy object.
+The dummy object is the only specially processed object in the `equal` function.

-The fake object can be used to perform asymmetric matching.
+The dummy object can be used to perform asymmetric matching.

 ## anything